ScilifelabDataCentre/RDM-guidelines/external-contribution.md

 Once created, a member of the website team will review your changes.
 Once approved, they will be merged and deployed.

-## How to get help

-If in doubt, you can ask for help by emailing [data-management@scilifelab.se](mailto:data-management@scilifelab.se).